squid-cache/squid-cache.github.io/ConfigExamples/DynamicContent.rst

 refresh_pattern .
 0 20% 4320
 }}}

-== Usage ==
+== Additional ==

-To enable your Squid to cache some websites with ? you will need to create a bypass ACL to catch those sites and turn the caching back on.
+Some websites use query strings to obfuscate the file locations and increase their traffic loading.

-The example below is for the popular website youtube.com, which is dynamic, uses query Strings (?) but despite that has large flash video files in relatively static locations.
-NOTE: this is not a full configuration for youtube, there are other specific needs detailed in [[ConfigExamples/DynamicContent/YouTube]].
+The popular website youtube.com is one example which is dynamic, using query strings (?) to obfuscate the video locations but despite that has large flash video files and images in relatively static locations.

-== Squid Configuration File ==

-{{{
-# Let the clients favourite video site through
-acl youtube dstdomain .youtube.com cache allow youtube
-}}}
+There are other specific needs detailed in [[ConfigExamples/DynamicContent/YouTube]].

+The same mechanisms may be employed for other less popular sites as long as the site behavior and  obfuscation pattern is understood.

 ----
 CategoryConfigExample